max-christian/homebridge-texecom/README.md

 # homebridge-texecom

-A plugin for [Homebridge](https://github.com/nfarina/homebridge) that creates HomeKit motion, contact, smoke, or carbon monoxide sensors for alarm zones from a Texecom Premier intruder alarm via a serial connection or COM-IP module.
+A plugin for [Homebridge](https://github.com/nfarina/homebridge) that creates HomeKit motion, contact, smoke, or carbon monoxide sensors for alarm zones from a Texecom Premier intruder alarm via a serial connection or COM-IP module. homebridge-texecom was originated by [Kieran Jones](https://github.com/kieranmjones).

 You can receive notifications, which can be set to work only when you're away from home: